Chemuki/EZRoutine/README.md

 # EZRoutine
-App web about creating minimalist routines and lifestyle advices .
+Web app about creating minimalist routines and lifestyle advices .